great-expectations/great_expectations/docs/docusaurus/docs/deployment_patterns/how_to_use_great_expectations_with_airflow.md

 For a full list of parameters, see the `GreatExpectationsOperator` [documentation](https://registry.astronomer.io/providers/great-expectations/modules/greatexpectationsoperator).

-### Connections and Backends
+### Connections and backends

 The `GreatExpectationsOperator` can run a checkpoint on a dataset stored in any backend compatible with Great Expectations.
-All that’s needed to get the Operator to point at an external dataset is to set up an [Airflow Connection](https://www.astronomer.io/guides/connections) to the datasource, and add the connection to your Great Expectations project, e.g. [using the CLI to add a Postgres backend](https://docs.greatexpectations.io/docs/guides/connecting_to_your_data/database/postgres).
-Then, if using a `DataContextConfig` or `CheckpointConfig`, ensure that the `"datasources"` field refers to your backend connection name.
+All that’s needed to get the Operator to point at an external dataset is to set up an [Airflow Connection](https://www.astronomer.io/guides/connections) to the datasource, and add the connection to your Great Expectations project.
+For example, [using the CLI to add a Postgres backend](/docs/0.15.50/guides/connecting_to_your_data/database/postgres).
+If you're using a `DataContextConfig` or `CheckpointConfig`, ensure that the `"datasources"` field references the backend connection name.